geotools/geotools/docs/user/library/metadata/geotools.rst

    parser.setEntityResolver( GeoTools.getEntityResolver(hints) );

-GeoTools also includes two ``EntityResolver`` implementations:
+GeoTools also includes several ``EntityResolver`` implementations:

+* ``DefaultEntityResolver``: For working with OGC and INSPIRE XML documents, only allows DTD and XML Schema references to Open Geospatial and INSPIRE registries.
-* ``PreventLocalEntityResolver``: For use when working with external XML documents, only allows DTD and XML Schema references to remote resources
+* ``PreventLocalEntityResolver``: For use when working with external XML documents, only allows DTD and XML Schema references to remote resources.
 * ``NullEntityResolver``: Placeholder allowing the default ``SAXParser`` access-anything behavior.

-The library uses ``PreventLocalEntityResolver`` by default, if you wish to work with a local XML file (referencing local DTD and XMLSchema) please use the following during application setup:
+The library uses ``DefaultEntityResolver`` by default, if you wish to work with a local XML file (referencing local DTD and XMLSchema) please use the following during application setup:

 .. code-block:: java